Louisiana Court Records

 Contractual capacity: This concerns the persons eligible to participate in a contract.
 Typically, all individuals are eligible except otherwise mentioned in Article 1918, including unemancipated youths and individuals that were mentally unstable during the time of contract.

 Consent: Under Louisiana laws, a contract exists when the party establishes consent through offer and acceptance.
-The parties can create a contract verbally or in writing.
+Parties may create a contract verbally or in writing.

 Lawful cause: A lawful cause must exist before obligations in a contract can be created.
 The cause is illegal if the fulfillment of the obligation by a party is against the state laws.